MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 When `Item` objects are added to the underlying database, they are sent the `awakeFromInsert` message.

-Thus, we will need to implement the `awakeFromInsert` function in our `Item` class, which will give initial values to key properties:
+Thus, we will need to override the `awakeFromInsert` function in our `Item` class to give initial values to key properties:

 > [action]
 >